MDAnalysis/MDAKits/docs/source/makingakit.rst

 	        ------
 	        ValueError
-	             raised if negative values are calculated, which indicates that a numerical overflow or underflow occured
+	             raised if negative values are calculated, which indicates that a numerical overflow or underflow occurred

 	        Notes
 	        -----